PayTo FAQs

 Will the amount collected be instantly moved from the customer bank account to Ezypay’s wallet, once a collection was success?Yes and payments will be settled into merchant's account based on their settlement settings.

-What happens if the customer does not use or have an online / mobile bank access?Customers will be able to activate PayTo agreements in their bank branch.
+What happens if the customer does not use or have an online / mobile bank access?Customers will be able to activate PayTo mandate at their local bank branch.